pierre-rouleau/pel/doc/pel-manual.rst

 publish the source of something that can generate the kind of output that's available in those PDF files.

 I am open to suggestions.
-And can provide the Numbers file on request.

-.. _PDF files: `PDF Document Tables`_
+In the mean-time, I push a copy of that Numbers file regularly in the `pel-pdf-spreadsheet repo`_.

 Limitations & Bugs